AAChartModel/AAChartKit/README.md

 ## More graphics

->>> * Note: The following `DEMO picture` is the `GIF dynamic picture` which is the size of *6M* around, if there is no dynamic results because of that the picture resources are not loaded fully, please be patient to the picture resources before the contents of the fully loaded, then you will finally watch more of the dynamic demonstration of the project results.
+>>> * Note: The following `DEMO picture` is a `GIF dynamic picture` which has a size of around *6M*.
+If you don't see any dynamic preview, then this is because the picture resources were not fully loaded.
+In such a case please be patient and wait for the contents to finish loading.

 ![image](https://github.com/AAChartModel/AAChartKit/blob/master/AAChartKitDemo/ChartsDemo/AAChartKitShow.gif)